kleinbottle/swanlotus/content/blogs/olympiad-problem/olympiad-problem.md

 $$
 The corresponding $y$ values may be deduced from symmetry, or calculated from @eq:hyperbola, to be 6.416, and -8.416 respectively.
 The two tangents therefore touch the given curve at (6.416, 6.416) and (-8.416, -8.416) and that is why those two tangents that define the solution space were selected for @fig:two.
 Note that the tangents obey $x + y = k$ and the two values of $k$ are $6.416 + 6.416 = 12.832$ and $-8.416 + (-8.416) = -16.832$.

-Therefore all lines with $x + y \geq 12.832$ and $x + y \leq -16.832$ will intersect the given curve and constitute the solution set for the problem as originally stated.
+Therefore all lines with $x + y \geq 12.832$ and $x + y \leq -16.832$ will intersect the given curve and constitute the solution set for the problem, as originally stated.

 ## Acknowledgements